codepath/android_guides/Google-Play-Style-Tabs-using-SlidingTabLayout.md

 ### Implement FragmentPagerAdapter

-The next thing to do is to implement the adapter for your `ViewPager`.
+The next thing to do is to implement the adapter for your `ViewPager` which controls the order of the tabs, the titles and their associated content.
 The most important methods to implement here are `getPageTitle(int position)` which is used to get the title for each tab and `getItem(int position)` which determines the fragment for each tab.

 ```java
 public class SampleFragmentPagerAdapter extends FragmentPagerAdapter {